Health & Wellness Programs

-When you are ill with an acute illness such as bronchitis or the flu, you know you will be feeling better and functioning normally within a week or so.
-A chronic illness is different.
+When you are ill with an acute illness such as bronchitis or the flu, you recognize that you will feel better and back to normal within a short period of time.
+A chronic illness, on the other hand, is different.
 A chronic illness may never go away and can disrupt your life and your family’s life in a number of ways.

 What are some effects of a chronic illness?

-Stress can build and influence how you feel about life.
+Stress can build and can shape your feelings about life.
 Prolonged stress can lead to frustration, anger, hopelessness, and, at times, depression.
-The person with the illness is not the only one affected.
-Family members are also influenced by the persistent health changes of a loved one.
+The person with the illness is not the only one affected; family members are also influenced by the chronic health problems of a loved one.

 The most important step you can take is to seek help as soon as you feel less able to cope.
 Taking action early will enable you to understand and deal with the many effects of a chronic illness.
 Learning to manage stress will help you to maintain a positive physical, emotional, and spiritual outlook on life.

 A mental health care provider can design a treatment plan to meet your specific needs.
-Strategies can be designed to help you regain a sense of control and improve your quality of life, something everyone deserves.
-At times, if depression is present, medications other than those treating the physical illness may be ordered to help regulate your mood and make you feel better.
+These strategies can help you regain a sense of control and improve your quality of life—something everyone deserves.
+If you are suffering from depression, your doctor may prescribe medications to help regulate your mood and make you feel better.

-Support groups are a very useful sharing experience.
+Support groups: Support groups are a useful sharing experience.
 They provide an environment where you can learn new ways of dealing with your illness from other people’s coping strategies.
-You may want to share approaches you have discovered with others.
-You will also gain strength in knowing that you are not facing hardships alone.
+You may want to share your own approaches, too.
+You will gain strength in knowing that you are not facing hardships alone.

-Sometimes people have problems that are better addressed in a one-on-one atmosphere.
-By participating in individual counseling, you may more effectively express sensitive or private feelings you have about your illness and its impact on your lifestyle and relationships.
+Individual counseling: Sometimes people have problems that are better addressed in a one-on-one setting.
+By taking part in individual counseling, you may more effectively express sensitive or private feelings you have about your illness and its impact on your lifestyle and relationships.
 There is a specific group of trained of healthcare mental health providers who have extensive training in coping with chronic illnesses.

 Can't find the health information you’re looking for?